 In September 1966, classes convened in the Engineering Building, the Upper Burrell campus’ first building.
-Today, the Engineering Building houses one of only two fully-equipped student Intensive Care Unit (ICU) laboratories in the country.
+Today, the Engineering Building houses the laboratories for the Biomedical Engineering Technology, Radiological Sciences, Chemistry, and Electro-Mechanical Engineering Technology programs.
 Also in 1966, men’s basketball became the campus’ first varsity sport.

 The Athletics Center (formerly the Health and Physical Education Complex) opened in 1969.
 Inside, the center comprises the 600-seat Field House (home of the basketball, volleyball, and wrestling teams), racquetball courts, wrestling room, a weight room, cardiovascular training center, nurses station, and faculty offices.
 The outside venues include a regulation soccer field, home of the men's soccer team, a multi-purpose practice field, and a practice green for the men's and women's golf team.

 In 1971, the Forum Theatre, a 350-seat thrust stage theatre, opened with the student production of "A Funny Thing Happened on the Way to the Forum."
 The theatre was remodeled in 2016.